it-at-m/lhm_actions/docs/actions.md

     skip-no-healthcheck: false
 ```

-**Note**: The usage of `skip-no-healthcheck: true` is only suggested when an image inside your stack does not provide a healthcheck and also the [definition of a custom healthcheck](https://github.com/peter-evans/docker-compose-healthcheck) is not possible.
+**Note**: The usage of `skip-no-healthcheck: true` is only suggested when an image inside your stack does not provide a
+health check and also the [definition of a custom healthcheck](https://github.com/peter-evans/docker-compose-healthcheck)
-This could be e.g. the case when a barebone Unix image (like `alpine`) is used and tools like `wget` or `curl` are missing.
+is not possible.
+This could be e.g. the case when a barebone Unix image (like `alpine`) is used and tools like `wget`
+or `curl` are missing.

 ### action-filter

-[Path-Filter](https://github.com/dorny/paths-filter) GitHub Action hat enables conditional execution of workflow steps and jobs, based on the files modified by pull request, on a feature branch, or by the recently pushed commits.
+[Path-Filter](https://github.com/dorny/paths-filter) GitHub Action enables conditional execution of workflow steps
+and jobs, based on the files modified by pull request, on a feature branch, or by the recently pushed commits.

-Example

 <!-- prettier-ignore -->
 ```yml